国际信息研究学会(IS4SI)

 1. The International Summit for The Study of Information

-The International Summit for The Study of Information (IS4SI) is a biannual series of international congresses, dedicated to bringing experts worldwide together to exchange ideas, share progress, explore future trends in the Information Discipline, as well as facilitating collaborations between participants to meet new challenges.
-Each of the previous Summits attracted a large number of enthusiastic participants of all ages and achieved substantial success.
+The International Summit for The Study of Information (ISSI for short) is a biannual series of international conferences, dedicated to bringing experts worldwide together to exchange ideas, share progress, explore future trends in the Information Discipline, as well as facilitate collaborations between participants to meet new challenges.
+Each of the previous Summits attracted a large number of enthusiastic participants and achieved substantial success.

-The 2023 International Summit on the Study of Information (ISSI’2023) is organized by IS4SI’s Chapter in Beijing, China and will be held from Monday, August 14 through Friday, August 18 , 2023 in Beijing.
+The 2023 International Summit on the Study of Information (ISSI’2023) is organized by IS4SI’s Chapter in Beijing, China and will be held Monday, August 14 – Friday, August 16, 2023 in Beijing.
 The Summit will consist of a series of academic fora, technical exhibits, and the organization of cooperative projects on-line, and/or off-line if allowed.

 3. Call for Contributions

-All researchers involved or interested in the study of information are welcome to submit their abstracts of papers of not less than 2000 words to the Summit.
-The abstracts will be peer reviewed by the Program Committees of the Summit and the most important abstracts will be selected for oral presentation.
+All colleagues and friends interested in the study of information are welcome to submit to the Summit their abstracts of papers of not less than 2000 words.
+The abstracts will be peer reviewed by the Program Committees of the Summit and preferred abstracts will be selected for oral presentation.

 These abstracts will be published in the Proceedings of the Summit.
-The best presentations will be selected for publication as the Chapters in a book in a series published by World Scientific Press, or recommended to the Journals of Information, Entropy, Mathematics, and Philosophy as well as others.
+The best presentations will be selected for publication as the Chapters in a book in a series published by World Scientific, or recommended to the Journals of Information, Entropy, Mathematics, and Philosophy as well as others.

-All participants are warmly welcome to join the discussions on this topic, and make contributions to, the conference theme in their papers.
+All colleagues and friends are warmly welcome to join in the discussions on, and make contributions to, the conference theme via their paper(s).

 5. The Scope of the Summit